Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Abstract

 \section{Abstract}

-We report intrinsic tunnelling data for mesa structures fabricated on three over- and optimally-doped $\rm{Bi_{2.15}Sr_{1.85}CaCu_{2}O_{8+\delta}}$ crystals with transition temperatures of 86-80~K and 0.16-0.19~holes per CuO$_2$ unit, for a wide range of temperature ($T$) and applied magnetic field ($H$), primarily focusing on one over-doped crystal.
-The differential conductance above the gap edge shows clear structure with informative $T$ and $H$ dependence.
-Data below the gap edge imply that the tunnelling process is mainly coherent and give clear evidence for strong $T$-dependent pair breaking.
-These findings are important for a detailed analysis in terms of Eliashberg theory and could help to clarify the pairing mechanism.
+We report intrinsic tunnelling data for mesa structures fabricated on three over- and optimally-doped $\rm{Bi_{2.15}Sr_{1.85}CaCu_{2}O_{8+\delta}}$ crystals with transition temperatures of 86-78~K and 0.16-0.19~holes per CuO$_2$ unit, for a wide range of temperature ($T$) and applied magnetic field ($H$), primarily focusing on one over-doped crystal(OD80).
+The differential conductance above the gap edge shows clear dip structure which is highly suggestive of strong coupling to a narrow boson mode.
+Data below the gap edge suggest that tunnelling is weaker near the nodes of the $d$-wave gap and give clear evidence for strong $T$-dependent pair breaking.
+These findings could help theorists make a detailed Eliashberg analysis and thereby contribute towards understanding the pairing mechanism.
+We show that for our OD80 crystal the gap above $T_c$ although large, is reasonably consistent with the theory of superconducting fluctuations.

-Ever since the discovery of cuprate superconductors over 25 years ago, understanding the pairing mechanism has been an extremely active area of research.
-For classical strong-coupling superconductor such as Pb, precise measurement of the current-voltage ($I-V$) characteristics of planar tunnel junctions with a normal metal, or between two superconductors (SIS), shows good correlation between structure in $dI/dV$ or $d^2I/dV^2$ above the superconducting (s/c) energy gap $\Delta$, and the energy-dependent phonon density of states (DOS) measured by neutron scattering.
-Analysis using Eliashberg theory shows clearly that pairing is mediated by the virtual exchange of phonons \cite{Wolf}.
-The structure in $dI/dV$ is caused by the energy (or frequency $\omega$) dependence of two complex parameters: $\Delta(\omega)$, associated with s/c order and $z_s(\omega)$, arising from many-body, electron-phonon renormalization in the s/c state that are coupled via two integral equations.
-In the $d$-wave case they will also have strong momentum ($\textbf{k}$) dependence.

-Mesa structures fabricated from highly anisotropic high-$T_c$ superconductors such as $\rm{Bi_{2}Sr_{2}CaCu_{2}O_{8+\delta}}$ (Bi-2212) may be regarded as stacks of planar ``intrinsic tunnel junctions'' (ITJs) connected in series, and their $I-V$ characteristics correspond to $c$-axis, SIS tunnelling spectra \cite{yurgens99}.
-Apart from a very recent paper \cite{Sui}, ITJs have not been used to detect structure in $dI/dV$ that could give information about possible boson energies \cite{Carbotte} and there are several reasons for this, see Footnote~\onlinecite{footnote1}.
-However, tunnelling in planar ITJs may be easier to understand than in break junctions \cite{Zasad2011,Forro} and being a bulk probe it could be a valuable complement to angle-resolved photoemission spectroscopy (ARPES) \cite{Vishik2012}, optical reflectivity \cite{Carbotte} and scanning tunnelling microscopy (STM) \cite{Fischer,Davis2014,Yazdani2014}.

-Here we report experimental data showing structure in the $dI/dV$ curves of ITJs fabricated on two over-doped single crystals of Bi-2212 with $T_c$ values of 80 and 78~K, OD80 and OD78, and an optimally doped crystal, OP86 with $T_c$=~86~K. We focus on OD80, for which there is clear structure above 2$\Delta_0$, and where ARPES data gives evidence for a large Fermi surface and no pseudogap at low $T$ \cite{Vishik2012}.
-Data for hole concentrations $p<0.19 $ per CuO$_2$ unit, may be complicated by the presence of the pseudogap and also of charge density waves that have been observed recently for both Bi-2212 \cite{Yazdani2014,Davis2014} and YBa$_2$Cu$_3$O$_{6.7}$ \cite{Forgan}.